-All you need to know about a gastric band
+All you need to know about gastric band surgery

 According to the American Society for Metabolic and Bariatric Surgery (ASMBS) estimates that around 228,000 bariatric surgeries were performed in the U.S. in 2017 (latest available data).